HOLIDAYS

 The following is a remarkable story of hakafot on Simchat Torah from the time of Rav Kook's first position as rabbi of Zoimel:

-After shacharit and Hallel, when the people were getting ready for the hakafot, Rav Kook stood and asked them to accompany him outside.
+After shacharis and Hallel, when the people were getting ready for the hakafot, Rav Kook stood and asked them to accompany him outside.
 There, he began to sing, and danced around the synagogue, followed by the congregants.
 They circled the synagogue seven times.
 And then Rav Kook led everyone back into the synagogue.

 He stood on the platform and proclaimed: "Dear Jews, those hakafot were in memory of the conquest of Jericho.
 In the same way, we will reconquer our land.
 When we will be united and linked as one chain, walls will fall before us, and we will go up to Zion with song, and to Jerusalem and our Temple with eternal joy."